Category Archives: Anhalt Royals

 At the time of his birth, his grandfather was the reigning Duke of Anhalt-Dessau.
 Leopold Friedrich became heir-apparent upon his father’s death in 1814, and became the reigning Duke of Anhalt-Dessau upon his grandfather’s death three years later, on August 9, 1817.

-Friederike Wilhelmine of Prussia
+Friederike Wilhelmine of Prussia; Credit – Wikipedia

 The following year, on April 18, 1818, Leopold Friedrich married Princess Friederike of Prussia.
 She was the daughter of Prince Friedrich Ludwig Karl of Prussia and Duchess Friederike of Mecklenburg-Strelitz.
-Leopold Friedrich and Friederike had been engaged since May 17, 1816, when their engagement was arranged by the Prussian court.
-The couple had four children:

 On November 27, 1847, Leopold IV Friedrich inherited the Duchy of Anhalt-Köthen upon the death of a distant cousin.
 After nearly six years as the reigning Duke of two separate duchies, they were united in May 1853 as the Duchy of Anhalt-Dessau-Köthen.
 Ten years later, he also inherited the Duchy of Anhalt-Bernburg from another distant cousin.
-Now, with all of the Anhalt duchies back under one ruler, they were united as the Duchy of Anhalt on August 30, 1863.
+With all of the Anhalt duchies back under one ruler, they were united as the Duchy of Anhalt on August 30, 1863.

 The Marienkirche, before World War II. photo: Von Bundesarchiv, Bild 183-R98992 / CC-BY-SA 3.0, CC BY-SA 3.0 de, https://commons.wikimedia.org/w/index.php?curid=5368827